Mary Frances Pate, Chair

 Mary Frances Pate, RN, PhD, CNS, serves a two-year term as chair on the AACN Certification Corporation board of directors from July 1, 2014, through June 30, 2016.
 A board member from July 2009 through June 2013, she was secretary/treasurer in 2011-2012 and chair-elect in 2013-2014.

-Pate is an associate professor at University of Portland School of Nursing in Oregon.
-She previously was an associate professor at University of Alabama (UA) School of Nursing, Birmingham, from 2009–2011.
-Before the UA position, she was an assistant professor at Oregon Health & Science University School of Nursing in Portland.
+Pate is an assistant professor at East Carolina University College of Nursing, Greenville, North Carolina.
+She was previously an associate professor at University of Portland School of Nursing in Oregon from 2012-2014 and an associate professor at University of Alabama at Birmingham (UAB) School of Nursing from 2009-2011.
+Before the UAB position, she was an assistant professor at Oregon Health & Science University School of Nursing in Portland.

 Before holding teaching positions at the graduate level, she was a clinical nurse specialist in the pediatric ICU at Oregon Health & Science University from 2000-2005 and at Children’s Hospital of Alabama, Birmingham, from 1993-2000.
 She began her nursing career as an RN in the Birmingham area.

-She continues to serve on the editorial board of the peer-reviewed journal AACN Advanced Critical Care, a position she’s held since 2004.
-She also is pediatric department editor for AACN Advanced Critical Care and was a contributing editor to the pediatric column in AACN’s Critical Care Nurse, from 2009–2012.
+She served on the editorial board of AACN Advanced Critical Care from 2004-2014 and was pediatric department editor from 2007-2014.
+She was also a contributing editor to the pediatric column in Critical Care Nurse from 2009-2012.

-A member of Sigma Theta Tau International Honor Society of Nursing, Pate has earned several prestigious awards, including the Nurse Luminary Recognition Award from the American Nurses Association.
+A member of Sigma Theta Tau International Honor Society of Nursing, she has earned several prestigious awards, including the Nurse Luminary Recognition Award from the American Nurses Association.

-Pate has a doctor of philosophy degree from UA’s School of Nursing where she also earned Bachelor and Master of Science in nursing degrees.
+Pate has a doctor of philosophy degree from UAB’s School of Nursing where she also earned Bachelor and Master of Science in Nursing degrees.